Open Access Movement

 Directory of Open Access Journals (DOAJ)

 The Directory of Open Access Journals (DOAJ) lists over 8,000 Gold Open Access journals, representing about 10% of the total number of peer-reviewed journals that are published, so Gold Open Access journals are still a small (but rapidly growing) minority of peer-reviewed journals.
 The growth trend for Gold Open Access journals will undoubtedly continue -- it is here to stay.
-UNCG’s Journal Finder includes all 8,000 DOAJ titles, plus another 8000-or-so additional free and OA serials.
+The Journal A-Z List includes all 8,000 DOAJ titles, plus another 8000-or-so additional free and OA serials.
 Taken as a group, UNCG’s free and OA titles receive less usage than Elsevier titles, but more usage than the titles UNCG gets from each of the following -- Cambridge University Press, Oxford University Press, Springer, Wiley, Taylor and Francis, Sage, Emerald, Mary Ann Liebert, etc.

 Gold Open Access, Article Processing Fees, and Hybrid Journals